 In today's fast-paced and dynamic environment innovative information technology and system development projects are critical to many companies' success.
 The emphasis on such projects creates greater demand from senior management to deliver quality information technology projects on time within budget and which add functionality and value to their customers and clients.
 IT Project Management will teach the project manager how to integrate sound project management principles in the information technology project's development profile in order to assure every aspect of the project is under control and delivers the technical objectives.
-This course will also cover the IT project's lifecycle from initiation through closeout and address all the components of project Management Body of Knowledge (PMBOK® Guide) as defined by the Project Management Institute (PMI).
-PMBOK is a registered mark of the Project Management Institute.
+This course will also cover the IT project's lifecycle from initiation through closeout and address all the components of project management as they relate to IT projects based on A Guide to the Project Management Body of Knowledge (PMBOK® Guide) as defined by the Project Management Institute (PMI).

-IS665 DATA COMMUNICATIONS // 3 CREDITS PREREQUISITES: NONE
+IS665 DATA COMMUNICATIONS // 3 CREDITS